h-t-sim/CAU-AID-Class/README.md

 ```

 ## Notes
--Ensure that the input for predictions is numeric and follows the correct format(```value1,value2```).
+ - Ensure that the input for predictions is numeric and follows the correct format(```value1,value2```).
--Modify the dataset loading path in the script if necessary
+ - Modify the dataset loading path in the script if necessary

 ## License
 This project is licensed under the MIT License.